nonoro96/vnd.github.io/README.md

 - Character Information

 This website was made by me, Noah! @nonoro96
+Hope you enjoy checking the website!

+NOTES:
-Please note that some content for the character information pages are not complete.
+Some content for the character information pages are not complete.
-Unfortunately, the club was not able to finish all the information before the end of the year.
+Unfortunately, the club was not able to finish all the information for the characters.
 The club soon dissolved after the end of the school year.

-Hope you enjoy checking the website!
+This website is also currently only suited for PCs/laptops.
+The dimensions are not right on mobile.